Position

 Oral Surgeon Job Description Sample

-We are seeking a highly skilled and experienced Oral Surgeon to join our dental team.
-The successful candidate will be responsible for performing various surgical procedures related to the oral and maxillofacial region, ensuring patient safety, and providing exceptional patient care.
+We are seeking a highly skilled and experienced Oral Surgeon to join our team.
+The ideal candidate will be responsible for performing a range of surgical procedures related to the oral and maxillofacial region, including tooth extractions, jaw surgery, and treatment of oral diseases and injuries.

 Responsibilities:

-• Diagnosing and treating oral diseases and conditions, including cysts, tumors, and infections.
+• Diagnose and treat conditions related to the oral and maxillofacial area, including cysts, tumors, and infections.

-• Evaluating patients' medical history and conducting physical examinations to determine the best course of treatment.
+• Evaluate patient medical history and conduct physical examinations to assess oral health and determine the need for surgical intervention.

 Qualifications

-• Doctor of Dental Surgery (DDS) or Doctor of Dental Medicine (DMD) degree.
+• Doctor of Dental Surgery (DDS) or Doctor of Dental Medicine (DMD) degree from an accredited dental school.

-• Completion of a residency program in oral and maxillofacial surgery.
+• Completion of a residency program in oral and maxillofacial surgery accredited by the American Dental Association.

-• Valid license to practice as an oral surgeon in the state.
+• Valid license to practice dentistry and oral surgery in the state of employment.

-• Board certification in oral and maxillofacial surgery (preferred but not required).
+• Board certification in oral and maxillofacial surgery.

 Is becoming a Oral Surgeon a good career path?